avylove/python101/python101/lesson2_datatypes.rst

 * A common object for null definitions
 * Often used in place of an undefined value
 * When testing for None, use ``is`` and never ``==``
+    - Faster
+    - Behavior of "==" can be customized

     .. code-block:: pycon